sharduul/chalk/_posts/2017-3-28-angular2-form-validation.md

 The above "p" tag is the validation error I want to display when the field it invalid.
 But, notice the "ngIf" expression.

-// highlight this //
-I am displaying the error only when the field is dirty, it is invalid and most importantly when the using is NOT "touching" it.
-That is when the user is not still typing.
+*I am displaying the error only when the field is dirty, it is invalid and most importantly when the using is NOT "touching" it.
+That is when the user is not still typing.*

 I am handling the "touching" part in my "validateOnBlur" directive.
 I am setting the field to "untouched" when the user is still typing which hides the error message.
 And when the user has left the field I am setting that field to "touched".
 So now, if there are any validation errors those will be displayed on the field.